yearn/YIPS/YIPS/yip-0.md

 * **Work in progress (WIP)** -- Once the champion has asked the yEarn community whether an idea has any chance of support, they will write a draft YIP as a [pull request].
 Consider including an implementation if this will aid people in studying the YIP.
 * **Proposed** If agreeable, YIP editor will assign the YIP a number (generally the issue or PR number related to the YIP) and merge your pull request.
 The YIP editor will not unreasonably deny an YIP.
 Proposed YIPs will be discussed on governance calls and in Discord.
 If there is a reasonable level of consensus around the change on the governance call the change will be moved to approved.
 If the change is contentious a vote of token holders may be held to resolve the issue or approval may be delayed until consensus is reached.
 * **Approved** -- This YIP has passed community governance and is now being prioritised for development.
 * **Implemented** -- This YIP has been implemented and deployed to mainnet.
 * **Rejected** -- This YIP has failed to reach community consensus.

-* **Withdrawn** -- Means that the YIP author has decided that the YIP is actually a bad idea, or has accepted that a competing proposal is a better alternative.
-* **Moribund** -- Obsolete and requires no explicit replacement, it SHOULD be marked "Moribund"
-* **Deferred** -- Governance placed status upon a YIP that means that they would like to know more information, or that they would like to see if the author(s) can work with another proposed YIP and combine it into a single YIP, etc.

 ## What belongs in a successful YIP?